HumanSignal/label-studio/docs/source/guide/setup_project.md

 All labeling activities in Label Studio occur in the context of a project.

 Starting in version 1.0.0, Label Studio stores your project data and configurations in a SQLite database.
-You can choose to use PostgreSQL or Redis instead.
+You can choose to use PostgreSQL instead.
 See [Set up database storage](storedata.html).

 In versions of Label Studio earlier than 1.0.0, when you start Label Studio for the first time, it launches from a project directory that Label Studio creates, called `./my_project` by default.